BIO165/BIO165/source/syllabus.rst

 Recommended preliminary knowledge in math, coding, and cell biology is outlined here.
 Please contact the instructor if unsure about these requirements.

-:underline:`Math:` Mathematical considerations are a fundamental part of quantitative biology and rigorous data analyses.
+Math: Mathematical considerations are a fundamental part of quantitative biology and rigorous data analyses.
 But these considerations do not always require advanced techniques in calculus and statistics and can simply start with a comparison of different numbers and the simple arithmetics and basic considerations of statistics.
 In this